29+ Best Things To Do in Barcelona

 7. Visit Casa Milà (La Pedrera)

 Casa Milà, also known as La Pedrera, is a unique building in Barcelona.
-The interior of the building is like a living museum where one can witness the architectural and design elements from a bygone era.
+Its interior is like a living museum, where one can witness architectural and design elements from a bygone era.

-However, the real attraction is the rooftop, which is adorned with intricate details and fascinating sculptures.
+However, the real attraction is the rooftop, with intricate details and fascinating sculptures.
 It’s a great experience to walk around the statues on the top floor, though there is usually a line for the elevators.

-One can either choose to wait in the line or climb six floors to reach the top.
+One can either wait in line or climb six floors to reach the top.
 Similarly, while coming down, there is another line for the elevator, but one can opt for the stairs to make it a bit easier.

 Read also: Unique Places for Your European Bucket List